-Children are secure, comfortable, happy and relaxed in the care of a child minder with whom they have developed a warm relationship.
+Children are secure, comfortable, happy and relaxed in the care of a child minder with whom they have developed a warm relationship some since infancy.
 Strong links have developed between the children and the child minder and we saw that they were praised and encouraged in all their activities.
 We saw that the children were happy and confident to approach the child minder and chat with her whilst they played.
 The children expressed enjoyment, and we saw them smiling and laughing amongst themselves.
-During the afternoon children were very confident and were happy to play and find resources fairly independently.
-Until it was time to make sparkly bread sticks.
-The children who were the same age and knew each other well and played together as friends, taking turns at the toy cooker or sweeping the floor with the toy hoover.